 Fatigue and listlessness can be symptoms of lymphoma.
 However, fatigue can also be a sign of nothing more than insufficient sleep or poor diet.
 However, persistent fatigue is something that should be checked out by a doctor.
 Even if it’s not caused by lymphoma, it may be a sign of another condition needing treatment.

 Fever is a natural response to infection.
 It’s often accompanied by chills.
 Night sweats may occur if you have a fever while asleep.

 Unexplained fevers that come and go repeatedly should be reported to a physician for further evaluation.
 They can be a sign of lymphoma.

 Sudden, unexplained weight loss of 10 percent or more of body weight may signal lymphoma.
 Like other lymphoma symptoms, it may also be due to other medical conditions.
 Extensive and unintentional weight loss should be discussed with a doctor.
 It can be a sign of a serious health problem.

 Lymphoma can sometimes cause an itchy rash.
 Rashes are most commonly seen in lymphomas of the skin.
 They may appear as reddish or purple scaly areas.
 These rashes often occur in skin folds.
 They can spread as the lymphoma progresses.
 They can easily be confused with other conditions like eczema.
 Lymphoma can also form lumps or nodules under the skin.

 The thymus is a small, two-lobed organ that is located behind the breast bone (sternum) and between the lungs.
 It’s part of the immune system.
 Occasionally lymphoma affects the thymus gland, and this can cause chest pain.

 Rarely, lymphoma affects lymph nodes located in the lower back.
-Swelling may exert pressure on the nerves of the spinal cord, causing discomfort, but of course there are many other causes of lower back pain.
+Swelling there may put pressure on the nerves of the spinal cord.
+However, there are many other more likely causes of lower back pain.